Cultural outings organised by the association

 Thursday 22 January 2026

-The museum offers a broad overview of Gothic art from the 12th to the 21st century, from the art of cathedrals to contemporary culture, through a variety of works (sculptures, drawings, paintings, stained glass windows, manuscripts, etc.).
+The museum presents a comprehensive overview of the Gothic period, from the 12th to the 21st century, ranging from cathedral art to contemporary culture, through a variety of works (sculptures, drawings, paintings, stained glass, manuscripts, etc.).
 A journey through time to better understand this historic artistic language, which is still very much alive.

-Free admission to the Galerie du Temps, part of the permanent collections.
+Self-guided tour of the Galerie du Temps, the permanent collections area.

-Covering an area of 3,000 m2, the Galerie du Temps presents 250 masterpieces from the collections of the Louvre and other major national museums, in a chronological and multidisciplinary tour.
-Twelve years after its creation, the museum has completely renewed the works on display, rekindling visitors' curiosity.
+Spanning 3,000 m², the Galerie du Temps presents 250 masterpieces from the collections of the Louvre and other major national museums, in a chronological and multidisciplinary exhibition.
+Twelve years after its creation, the museum has completely renewed the works on display, rekindling visitors’ curiosity.

 Guided tour of the mining town of Lens.